 even had a stint at coaching girls track.

-However, it was because of my dad, who was first diagnosed with the early stages of Alzheimer’s Disease/ dementia that lead me to the decision to retire— my husband and I decided it was time for me to be able to be both
+However, it was because of my dad, who was first diagnosed with the early stages of Alzheimer’s Disease/ dementia that lead me to the decision to retire after 31 years in the classroom.
+My husband and I decided it was time for me to be able to be both

 our journey and struggle intensified but our hope never not diminished.

 the same quiet fortitude that has marked his generation as that

 Dad passed away March 19, 2017.